RIT-EVT/rampup/ANSWERS/phase3/answers.md

 - Call the readTemp(...) `tmp.readTemp(temp)`
 - Print result

-Look at main.cpp for completed implementation.
+Look at targets/phase3/main.cpp for completed implementation.

 ## src/dev/TMP117.cpp readTemp() Implementation
 The main things that need to be checked in the code is that they are: